hashicorp/terraform-website/content/source/docs/cloud/integrations/service-now/index.html.md

 ## Customizing with ServiceNow "Script Includes" Libraries

 The Terraform/ServiceNow Integration codebase includes [ServiceNow Script Includes Classes](https://docs.servicenow.com/bundle/madrid-application-development/page/script/server-scripting/concept/c_ScriptIncludes.html) that are used to interface with Terraform Enterprise.
-The codebase also includes example catalog items and workflows that implement the interface to Terraform API.
+The codebase also includes example catalog items and flows that implement the interface to Terraform API.

 These classes and examples can be used to help create ServiceNow Catalog Items customized to your specific ServiceNow instance and requirements.